 Much is written on the topic of sustainability today.
-It relates to our personal choices, professional environments and the world at large.
-We are familiar with the plight of the oceans, the perils of plastic pollution and the efforts being made on a global scale to save the planet.
+It relates to our personal choices, professional environments, and the world at large.
+We are familiar with the plight of the oceans, the perils of plastic pollution, and the efforts being made on a global scale to save the planet.
 And when it comes to yachting, vessels are now required to be IMO Tier-III compliant.
 But what does that mean?
 Why does it matter?
-And what are DYT Yacht Transport doing about it?
+And what is DYT Yacht Transport doing about it?

 But the sustainability advantages of yacht transport go much further.
 A key benefit has always been that just one of their semi-submersible vessels carrying 30-plus yachts produces far less pollution than many yachts travelling independently.
 That in itself makes it an appealing proposition.
 For yacht owners, the lack of wear and tear is of real value, too.
 Not all yachts are built for transatlantic crossings, and even those that are capable don’t always survive it without incident.
 DYT’s fleet of semi-sub vessels slice through waves like a hot knife through butter and the unique float-on, float-off system is considered to be the safest and most efficient out there.

 Yacht transport also offers yacht owners significant fuel efficiencies, and equally as important, it rests the crew.
 When a rigorous charter schedule or remote cruising put round the clock demands on crew, it becomes imperative that they are given time to relax and regroup, otherwise that level of impeccable service itself becomes unsustainable.
 Yacht transport delivers on both fronts; crew are rested and the yacht still reaches its destination on time.